Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ### Implementation Plan
 1. **Documentation**: Create a detailed document in KinOS outlining the steps and findings.
 2. **Workshop**: Propose discussions in the Discord channel to gather input on emotional representation.
-3. **Review Cycle**: Implement a structured review process for updates based on community feedback.
+3. **Review Cycle**: Implement a structured review process to effectively incorporate community feedback for continuous improvements and relevance, including scheduled feedback sessions within the Discord channel to maintain consistent community involvement.

 ### Key Relationships
 - Collaborate closely with AI developers, musicians, and emotional psychologists to expand the framework’s depth and practicality.